Life Advice

 The extra power collapsed the fuel tank, and BOOM!
 The engine exploded sending flames into the driver’s compartment.
 And everywhere else.
 The sun was just setting and the flames lit up the sky.
 Down the track my beloved went in a terrifying ball of flames.
 Horrified, I jumped into the tow truck to rescue him.

 When we got to the end of the track, Bobby was miraculously unhurt.
 Physically that is.
 The beautiful body and engine representing so much hard work and so many dreams was a disaster.
-Our rambunctious crew was uncharacteristically solemn.
+Our normally rambunctious crew was uncharacteristically solemn.
 The track crew got it loaded onto a flat bed and began the slow drive back to our pit area.
-All racing had temporarily halted, and every eye was on the burned out car as the announcer recounted the incident.
+All racing had temporarily halted, and every eye was on the burned-out car as the announcer recounted the incident, surmising what he thought might have been the reason.
 I was barely holding it together.
-Fans starting walking behind the flatbed and the crowd grew.
+Fans started walking behind the flatbed and the crowd grew and grew.
 They followed it all the way back to our pit.

 Then the questions began.
 What happened?
 Wasn’t that the first time out with that new body?
+Did Bobby do something wrong?
 Do you know why it exploded?
 Are you going to be able to fix it?
 Are you going to have to stop racing?
+What do you think your sponsor will say?
+Will they pull the sponsorship?

 In the end, this situation ended up just fine.
 And it certainly wasn’t the last time I saw my husband on fire.
-Welcome to funny car racing, Wife.
-We went on, continued to climb the ladder and had a wonderful and long career.
+Welcome to funny car racing, Funny Car Driver’s Wife.
+We went on, our sponsor stuck with us, we continued to climb the ladder and had a wonderful and long career.
 In the racing scheme of things, this was just a normal blip.
 But how others acted that day – how we and our situation were promptly relegated to entertainment and fodder for gossip – has stayed with me.
-And it made me more sensitive to how others can feel very lonely amidst other people, sometimes even more so than if they were alone.
+I got over it very quickly, honestly.
+And I think it was good for me because it made me more sensitive to how others can feel very lonely amidst others, sometimes even more so than if they were alone.

 Show up.
 In the past, I have been guilty of not wanting to intrude.
 When I lost my brother in a tragic plane crash, I learned a lot from others who did this really well.
 They just came.
 They didn’t demand attention or thanks.
 People in the midst of relationship chaos need help, too.
 Even if it’s their fault.